-When a product is certified against GECA's Furniture, Fittings, Foam and Mattresses (Level A) standard, consumers can be sure that the product has been assessed to meet environmental, human health and social impact criteria, while also proving that it performs as promised.
+When a product is certified against GECA's Infant Mattress Standard, consumers can be sure that the product has been assessed to meet environmental, human health and social impact criteria, while also proving that it performs as promised.

 GECA certification removes doubt and confusion and makes identifying environmentally and socially preferable products easier.
-Products certified under this standard are recognised by WELL, ISCA and the Green Building Council of Australia's Green Star Performance tool.